delingren/thinkpad_keyboards/README.md

 So I did some prototyping on both chips following the instructions from [QMK docs](https://docs.qmk.fm/features/ps2_mouse).
 The prototype is a keyboard definition that has just one key and a PS/2 pointing device.

 With Teensy, I set clock pin to D5 and data pin to D2 and it worked with both usart and interrupt drivers.
 With ProMicro, I set clock pin to D2 and data pin to D3 and it worked with the interrupt driver.
 Initially, I couldn't get ProMicro to work.
-But it did after tearing apart the breakboard and reconnecting everything.
+But it did after tearing apart the breadboard and reconnecting everything.
 It was probably a bad connection.

 For RP2040, QMK uses RP2040's PIO to drive PS/2.
 All these combinations worked as expected.
 This gives me plenty of options to work with.